rowanmanning/express-coffee-template/README.md

 directory of the application, run `npm install -d`.

 Now you can run your application with
-`coffee server/bootstrap.coffee`.
-Personally, I get annoyed with having to restart node all the time, so I use [nodemon][nodemon] (`npm install -g nodemon` then you can use
+`coffee server/app.coffee`.
+Personally, I get annoyed with having to restart node all the time, so I use [nodemon][nodemon] you can run it using `cake run` and it will watch for changes or crashes and restart the server accordingly.
-`nodemon server/bootstrap.coffee`) to restart the server every time a file is updated.

 ## Further Documentation ##